 Below are resources for parents or care givers of young children who need glasses.

-Little Four Eyes - written and maintained by Ann Zawistoski, librarian and author of "Glasses."
+For Little Eyes - written and maintained by Ann Zawistoski, librarian and author of "Glasses."
 The site is a community for families with young children with eye glasses, eye patches, contacts, and other vision issues.
 There is a photo gallery, lists of resources and books, along with stories, and tips for parents.